-Welcome to the official Cosmetic Surgery resource that offers free and impartial advice to people looking to undertake surgery.
+Welcome to the official Cosmetic Surgery Advice resource that offers free and impartial help and support to people looking to undertake surgery.

 Cosmetic Surgery is not a discipline within itself, but a branch of Plastic Surgery designed to improve the appearance of an individual or to rejuvenate them.
 Cosmetic Surgery has been developed to respond to a person’s need to change some aspect of their appearance, frequently one which has bothered them over the course of their lives.